miking-lang/miking-docker/README.md

 seqbuild-from-miking-all
 ```

+This will take a lot of resources (CPU and RAM), and may overload the container
+build system.

 ## Pushing to Docker Hub

 These instructions concerns the pushing of images to Docker Hub.
 If you are a